 - Cross – Need More Data

-Internet plans with less than 50GB these days are few and far between, but they are out there.
-While they are cheap, users do have to throw caution to the wind as anything other than basic browsing and email could eat up your data very quickly.
-Users with low data caps should use caution with Facebook and other social media, as videos can auto-play and easily chew up gigabytes of data.
+These days, internet plans with less than 50GB of monthly data are few and far between, but there’s still a few on the market.
+While these plans are cheap, users do have to be cautious, as anything other than basic browsing and email could eat up your data very quickly.
+Users with low data caps should be careful with Facebook and other social media, as videos can auto-play and quickly burn through your gigabyte allowance.

 How much data do particular activities use?

 Not all websites and activities are made equal!
 Whether you’re a browser, emailer, Netflix binger or downloader, if you’re on a data-capped plan, you will have to be mindful of how much data you are using.

 - Facebook: Can use up to 2MB per minute, depending on if auto-play videos are set or not, plus the amount of multimedia content that is on your newsfeed.

 - Browsing: Australian Census data suggests that users browse the internet for about 48 hours per month.
 Considering the average size of a webpage, the average user can burn about 6-7GB per month on browsing alone.

 - Netflix & Stan: Use at 300MB per hour in standard definition.
 High definition streams can use a minimum of 1GB per hour of streaming, while if you have the premium 4K plan, it can use up to 7GB per hour!

 - Foxtel Now: Foxtel Now – the streaming arm of Foxtel – uses about 1.4GB an hour for a standard definition picture, while HD can consume upwards of 3GB.

 - YouTube: Varies greatly due to the quality selection offer from channels and the choice of users.
 A 1080p video can burn upwards of 12MB per minute, though an average 480p video uses about 4MB per minute.